 --William Bruce Cameron--

-The puppies we choose for our training program must possess intense intelligence and problem solving abilities coupled with a strong desire to bond with and please their handler.
-Our training prospects must be mentally balanced, It is important to understand that the Schutzhund titles of a parent does not guarantee a mentally stable or healthy puppy.
-We learned this fact the hard way but more information is now becoming available.
+The puppies we choose for our training program must possess intense intelligence and problem-solving abilities coupled with a strong desire to bond with and please their handler.
+Our training prospects must be mentally balanced.
+It is important to understand that the Schutzhund titles of a parent do not guarantee a mentally stable or healthy puppy.
+We learned this fact the hard way, but more information is now becoming available.
 Please watch the documentary:

 http://documentaryheaven.com/bbc-pedigree-dogs-exposed/mentary Pedigree Dogs Exposed.
 And also watch, Pedigree Dogs Exposed; Three years on.

-Our training methods are designed to enhance the natural, healthy mental outlook of a well bred German Shepherd.
-Fear or physical pain is not used to compel desired training results quickly.
+Our training methods are designed to enhance the natural, healthy mental outlook of a well-bred German Shepherd.
+Fear of physical pain is not used to compel the desired training results quickly.
 The relationship we create with or dogs warrants a powerful loyalty to their handlers.
 Our methods may take longer, but our dogs know that learning is fun and safe.
 They understand that the effort they put in trying to meet our desires will be rewarded.
 Our training methods utilize positive reinforcement, brain games, play, differing routines, and other proprietary techniques.
-We also constantly change training locations and vary the experiences of our dogs to proof our training in the real world and to deflect training aversion caused by boredom and repetition.
-By constantly changing our routines, we challenge our dogs to stay in a problem-solving state of mind.
-We teach our dogs how to learn instead of using step by step, repetitive, mind numbing training programs.
-You might compare our training to problem based learning used in progressive schools around the country.
-We combine these unique training methods with play, fun, adventure and love to enhance what we call the "learning drive" in our puppies.
-Our dogs pure joy in their work or their "learning drive" is what makes a Tre'Good German Shepherd an exceptional friend and companion.
+We also regularly change training locations and vary the experiences of our dogs to proof our training in the real world.
+Our education strategy also eliminates aversion caused by boredom and repetition.
+By continually changing our routines, we challenge our dogs to stay in a problem-solving state of mind.
+We teach our dogs how to learn instead of using step by step, repetitive, mind-numbing training programs.
+You might compare our training to problem-based learning used in progressive schools around the country.
+We combine these unique training methods with play, fun, adventure, and love to enhance what we call the "learning drive" in our puppies.
+Our dogs' pure joy in their work or their "learning drive" is what makes a Tre'Good German Shepherd, an exceptional friend and companion.

 We never underestimate the fullness of our dogs life experience or their intelligence.
 Watch the clip below.